Tutorial | Use the Retrieval Augmented Generation (RAG) approach for question-answering#

 .Enable the Improve diversity of documents option and keep the default values for the diversity options.

-Keep the Print sources option enabled to ensure that Dataiku adds to LLM responses details on the sources used to generate each response.
+Keep the Print document sources option set to Metadata & retrieval content to ensure that Dataiku adds to LLM responses details on the sources used to generate each response.

 Keep the other options as is.